joramwessels/lighthouse2/apps/ai_debugger/README.md

 #### Building

 Navmeshes can be generated using the 'build' tab.
 The `NavMeshBuilder` class is automatically given the `HostScene` of the renderer, which is initialized in `main.cpp/PrepareScene()`.
-The following navmesh building parameters can be altered in the 'bulid' tab:
+Navmesh generation is influenced by multiple configurations, the implications of which are more thoroughly explained in the [Pathfinding documentation](../../lib/PathFinding/README.md).
+The following parameters can be found in the build menu:

 * `AABB min/max`: The bounding box limiting the navmesh.
 Defaults to the scene bounds when 0.
 * `cell size`: The width and depth of the voxel grids during rasterization.